tenzir/tenzir/web/blog/tenzir-v4.12/index.md

 Exciting are also the new [`publish`](/next/operators/publish) and [`subscribe`](/next/operators/publish) operators, which open up endless possibilities for creating arbitrary dataflow topologies.
-For instance, you can set a publishing point within your data stream, as simple as `from tcp://0.0.0.0:8000 | publish input`.
+For instance, you can set a publishing point within your data stream.
+It's as simple as `from tcp://0.0.0.0:8000 | publish input`.
 This defines a channel `input` that you can now subscribe to with `subscribe`.